 The lawsuit, United States v.
-Duarte, was brought by the federal government against one Steven Duarte, a low-level miscreant who had his firearms permanently removed from him.
-He was convicted under federal law 922(g)1, which makes it a felony for anyone previously convicted of a “crime punishable by imprisonment for a term exceeding one year” to ever possess a firearm again.
-He complained that his rights guaranteed by the Second Amendment to “keep and bear” arms were violated, and the lower court disagreed.
+Duarte, was brought by the federal government against Steven Duarte, a low-level miscreant who had his firearms permanently confiscated.
+He was convicted under federal law 922(g)(1), which makes it a felony for anyone previously convicted of a “crime punishable by imprisonment for a term exceeding one year” to ever possess a firearm again.
+He complained that his right guaranteed by the Second Amendment to “keep and bear” arms was violated, but a lower court disagreed.

-Upon appeal, a three-judge panel of the Ninth Circuit reversed, using the precedents of both Bruen (New York State Rifle & Pistol Association, Inc. v.
+Upon appeal, a three-judge panel of the 9th Circuit reversed the lower court’s decision, using the precedents of both Bruen (New York State Rifle & Pistol Association, Inc. v.
 Bruen) and Rahimi (United States v.
 Rahimi) to support their decision.
-In Bruen, Duarte had first to show that he was an American citizen, entitled to rights guaranteed in the Bill of Rights.
-And then the federal government had to show that there was a historical analogue that supported the federal law.
+To use the Bruen precedent, Duarte had to show that he was an American citizen, entitled to rights guaranteed in the Bill of Rights, and the federal government had to show that there was a historical analogue that supported the federal law.
 In Rahimi the high court ruled that only if a citizen “poses a credible threat to the physical safety of another, that individual may be temporarily disarmed.”

 Lower Court Overruled

-The case is now being heard by the full (en banc) Ninth Circuit and various pro-Second Amendment groups, such as the NRA and the FPC, are weighing in, using the now-familiar arguments that yes, Duarte is an American citizen and entitled to his rights under the Second Amendment, and no, there is no historical precedent for the federal law under which he was convicted (and for which he is spending the next four years in jail).
+The case is now being heard by the full (en banc) 9th Circuit.
+Pro-Second Amendment groups, such as the NRA and the FPC, are weighing in, using the now-familiar arguments that yes, Duarte is an American citizen and entitled to his rights under the Second Amendment, and no, there is no historical precedent for the federal law under which he was convicted (and for which he is spending the next four years in jail).

 To secure a conviction, the government must simply establish that a person with any predicate [previous] conviction “possessed” a firearm for any reason for any amount of time.